 Rail Delivery Group gave some comments on the trial of clearer ticket pricing regulations.

 "There are more than 16 million different train fares, many of which nobody buys.
 We know customers can find it hard to get the right ticket for their journey.
-This is often due to complex train fare rules and regulations built up by government.
+This is often due to complex train fare rules and regulations built up by the government.
 It is difficult to give passengers the best and simple options on ticket machines."

 "We're determined to work with the government and overhaul the system.
 That should cut out the jargon, much red-tape, and unnecessary complications.
 We aim to make it easier for customers to buy fares that they trust, and that includes those from a ticket machine."